Consult a Doctor

 • Tackling corruption holistically and with good intention.

 Health insurance is about service delivery rather than paying to compensate for the loss.
-It is a financial instrument that makes service delivery possible and not a health intervention.
+It is a financial instrument that makes service delivery possible, not a health intervention.
 With the continuous increase in healthcare costs in our country and the rising cases of chronic diseases like diabetes and cancer, health insurance is essential and not something to be ignored.
 NHIS has the potential to provide financial risk protection for essential health care for all Nigerians, but it cannot solve all the financial problems of the health system in Nigeria.

 References